inancgumus/learngo/04-statements-expressions-comments/questions/01-statements/README.md

 func main() {
     "Hello"
 }

 ```

-1. "Hello" is an expression and it can't be on its own on a single line of code without a statement. *CORRECT*
+1. Because "Hello" is an expression and cannot exist on a single line of code without a statement.
-2. By removing the double-quotes surrounding the "Hello".
-Like this: Hello
+2. Because the double-quotes surrounding "Hello" must be removed.
-3. By moving "Hello" out of the func main.
+3. Because "Hello" must be removed out of the `main()` function.

+---

+**Solution: 1**

+> 3. `"Hello"` is just a string literal value and without being used within a statement, the Go compiler will produce an error.

+---

-## Does the following program work?
+## (6) Please review the following program and determine if the program will run. ##

 ```go
 package main
 import (